 1 February 1947: Arsenal 6 Man U 2.
 An extraordinary result given that Man U finished runners-up (Arsenal were 13th), and the match at Old Trafford ended 2-5.

 1 February 1956: Tommy Lawton retired from playing having appeared 38 times and scored 15 goals in the league for Arsenal.
 He moved to Kettering as manager where he had considerable success.

-1 February 1958: Arsenal lost 4-5 at Highbury to Manchester United in arguably the most thrilling game witnessed at the old stadium.
+1 February 1958: Arsenal lost 4-5 at Highbury to Manchester United in one of the most thrilling games witnessed at Highbury.
 Derek Tapscott scored Arsenal’s 4th goal to set up a grandstand finish – his 62nd and final league goal for the club.
-Tragedy was to strike six days later on a blizzard-swept Munich airport when Manchester United’s aircraft crashed on take off coming back from a European Cup tie with Red Star Belgrade.
-21 passengers on board died that day, including several of the United players who took part in the nine goal classic.
+Tragedy was to strike six days later at Munich airport when Manchester United’s aircraft crashed on takeoff coming back from a European Cup tie with Red Star Belgrade.
+21 passengers on board died that day, including several of the United players who took part in the nine-goal classic.
 It was also the start of sequence in which Arsenal let in 19 goals in five games.

 1 February 1971: Arsenal 3 Portsmouth 2, FA Cup 4th round replay in the first Double season.
 Charlie George scored his first goal since March the previous year.
 Simpson and Storey got the other goals.

 1 February 1975: Trevor Ross came on as a sub for Alan Ball to make his first league appearance, against Liverpool.
 He later reported that after he tackled Tommy Smith, Smith said to him, ”Son, tackle me like that again and I will break your leg”